 - 1 On the Create Selection Set page, click Edit Plugin Options. - 2 Select one of the following parameters: - To restore the entire VM and establish a new version of that VM in Hyper-V Manager, select Recover entire VM to host and/or cluster. - To restore specific files to a location specified by you, select Restore files from inside VM guest OS to specified location. - CAUTION: The Delete working directory contents after recovery option is selected by default.
-Do not clear this option unless instructed to do so by Quest support. - 3 If you selected the Recover entire VM to host and/or cluster option and you want the recovered virtual machine to be restarted automatically, select the Power-on VM after recovery option. - NOTE: The Power-on VM after recovery option is only available if you select a backup saveset that was created using version 11.4 or later of the plug-in.
+Do not clear this option unless instructed to do so by Quest support. - 3 If you do not want to remove the restored files from the temporary location after a successful recovery, clear the Delete working directory contents after recovery option.
+This option is selected by default.